leozinho21/logging-aggregator/README.md

 <div>[Install]</div>
 <div>WantedBy=multi-user.target</div>
-<div>The [Unit] section specifies that Zookeeper requires networking and the filesystem to be ready before it can start.</div>
 </code>

+The [Unit] section specifies that Zookeeper requires networking and the filesystem to be ready before it can start.

 The [Service] section specifies that systemd should use the zookeeper-server-start.sh and zookeeper-server-stop.sh shell files for starting and stopping the service.
 It also specifies that Zookeeper should be restarted automatically if it exits abnormally.

 Next, create the systemd service file for kafka: